 The tribal areas are characterized by isolated and difficult terrain with lack of facilities.
 Officers are, therefore, reluctant to work in the tribal areas.
-Realizing the importance of the role to be played by the Project Officers of the Integrated Tribal Development Projects, the State Government has given the following facilities to them:-
+Realizing the importance of the role to be played by the Project Officers of the

+Integrated Tribal Development Projects, the State Government has given the following facilities to them:-
-(a) Retention of Government accommodation, if any, allotted to them in their previous place of posting.
-They are required to pay only 10 per cent of their pay as rent for retained accommodation.

-(b)Rent-free accommodation is provided at the place of their new posting.
-In case Government accommodation is not available at the Project Headquarters, Government reimburses the rent (including the electrical, conservancy and other charges) of the hired accommodation.

-(c) The State Government has increased the Incentive Allowances to the Government employees working in the remote and inaccessible tribal areas vide Government Resolution No. EST -1097/C.No.18 / D-15, dated 5th February, 1999 to the following rates.
+- (a) Retention of Government accommodation, if any, allotted to them in their previous place of posting.
+They are required to pay only 10 per cent of their pay as rent for retained accommodation. - (b)Rent-free accommodation is provided at the place of their new posting.
+In case Government accommodation is not available at the Project Headquarters, Government reimburses the rent (including the electrical, conservancy and other charges) of the hired accommodation. - (c) The State Government has increased the Incentive Allowances to the Government employees working in the remote and inaccessible tribal areas vide Government Resolution No. EST -1097/C.No.18 / D-15, dated 5th February, 1999 to the following rates.

-Pay Scale Rate of Incentive Allowance per month (Rs) 1.
-Basic Pay less than Rs.
-3050/ 100 2.
-Basic Pay of Rs.3050 & above but less than Rs.
-4589 200 3.
-Basic Pay of Rs.4590 & above but less than Rs.6499 300 4.
-Basic Pay of Rs.
-6500 & above but less than Rs.9999 400 5.
-Basic Pay of Rs.
-10000 and above 500
+Pay Scale Rate of Incentive Allowance per month (Rs) Basic Pay less than Rs.
+3050/ Basic Pay of Rs.3050 & above but less than Rs.
+4589 Basic Pay of Rs.4590 & above but less than Rs.6499 Basic Pay of Rs.
+6500 & above but less than Rs.9999 Basic Pay of Rs.
+10000 and above 100 200 300 400 500 5.
+Basic I ay of Rs.
+10000 and above